-Sentro Tech is an industrial oven manufacturer based in Cleveland, OH, Sentro Tech has manufactured high temperature furnaces since 1998.
-Our stellar technical support and 100% satisfaction guarantee complement the range of products we offer.
+Sentro Tech is an industrial oven manufacturer based in Cleveland, OH that has been producing high-temperature furnaces since 1998.
+Our stellar technical support and 100% satisfaction guarantee complement our range of products.
 We produce standard and custom heating elements made with corrosion-resistant materials.
 Finally, Sentro Tech devices also offer atmosphere and vacuum control capabilities.
 As an industrial furnace company, we provide services for various industries, including laboratories, mining, energy, crystal growth, and manufacturing.

 As an industrial gas oven manufacturer, Sentro Tech builds furnaces for student and professor research on university campuses.
-Lab furnaces often need specific control requirements and pressure ranges.
+University lab furnaces often need specific control requirements and pressure ranges.
 Our custom furnace capabilities can be tailored to the needs of research labs with different sizes and requirements.

-Versatile and cutting-edge heating technology is necessary in research laboratories.
-In areas such as chemistry, reliable furnaces pave the way for innovative research.
-Lab furnaces often need specific control requirements, temperature uniformity, and a variety of customizable options, all of which are offered as features of Sentro Tech’s furnaces.
+Versatile and cutting-edge heating technology are necessary for research laboratories.
+In chemistry, reliable furnaces pave the way for innovative research.
+Lab furnaces often need specific control requirements, temperature uniformity, and various customizable options, all of which are offered as features of Sentro Tech’s furnaces.

-The energy industry as a whole has several uses for high temperature furnaces.
-For everything from nuclear power plant processing to residential power generators, our furnaces can be used for energy processing and generation.
+The energy industry has several uses for high-temperature furnaces.
+Our furnaces can be used for energy processing and generation from nuclear power plant processing to residential power generators.

 Nuclear energy generators harness power by heating water, which turns into steam.
 The pressure of the steam turns a generator which produces electricity.
-Nuclear energy is created through the process of nuclear fission, which involves splitting atoms.
-A nuclear reactor, or furnace, is used to create the heat that produces steam.
+Nuclear energy is created through nuclear fission, which involves splitting atoms.
+A nuclear furnace, or reactor, creates heat that produces steam.

-Furnaces are used to produce solar power in a similar way to its function in other types of power generation.
-Powered by sunlight and targeted solar panels, these solar furnaces create heat, product steam, and the steam pushes through a generator, creating electrical energy.
-Furnaces can be used in large scale applications, such as a solar power tower, or in small scale applications, such as individual solar furnaces.
+Furnaces produce solar power similar to its function in other types of power generation.
+Powered by sunlight and targeted solar panels, these solar furnaces create heat, produce steam, and the steam pushes through a generator, creating electrical energy.
+Furnaces can be used in large-scale applications, such as solar power towers, or small-scale applications, such as individual solar furnaces.

 Thermal power stations use furnaces to produce steam, which is converted into electrical energy or heat energy.
 On a smaller scale, furnace boilers can be used as power generators.
 By heating water and pushing it through a steam turbine, which activates an electrical generator, furnaces help to create energy.

 Crystal growing furnaces require stability and control for reliable crystal growth.
 These furnaces are used for heating a variety of crystals.
-Some of these options include: galium arsinide, synthetic rubies, zirconium, and platinum crucible materials.
+These options include gallium arsenide, synthetic rubies, zirconium, and platinum crucible materials.

 Manufacturing is a broad term, so it makes sense that the industries our company serves as an industrial heating oven manufacturer seem broad at first glance.
-We currently have furnaces serving at least 5 distinct manufacturing segments, and hope to continue to add more as we develop new, better furnace technology!
+We currently have furnaces serving at least 5 distinct manufacturing segments, and we hope to continue to add more as we develop new better furnace technology!

-Furnaces are used in battery manufacturing in various steps from lead melting to heat drying to label application.
+Battery manufacturing furnaces are used in various steps, from lead melting to heat drying to label application.
 The long and detailed process of battery manufacturing requires furnaces that can achieve precise temperatures.
-It also calls for fast heating and reliable machinery, which is provided by Sentro Tech.
+It also calls for fast heating and reliable machinery, which Sentro Tech provides.

 Ceramics manufacturing is the process of solidifying powder mixtures with thermal energy.
 Heating elements such as industrial furnaces, ceramic kilns, or tube furnaces are used in this process.
 Sintering is the most common form of heat treatment used.
-Others include: hot pressing, reaction bonding, and hot isostactic pressing.
+Others include hot pressing, reaction bonding, and hot isostatic pressing.

 Fiber manufacturing starts with the process of extrusion—forcing thick, viscous liquid through tiny holes of a spinneret, forming filaments of semi-solid polymer.
-These solids are either melted with a high temperature furnace or dissolved in a solvent.
+These solids are either melted in a high-temperature furnace or dissolved in a solvent.
 If not melted or dissolved, they must be chemically treated.

-Research and development of new materials is aided by high temperature furnaces.
+Research and development of new materials are aided by high-temperature furnaces.
 The new materials industry experiments with materials composed of different elements and with different capabilities.
-Thermal testing with industrial furnaces is one way that this research is conducted in materials science.
+Thermal testing with industrial furnaces is one way this research is conducted in materials science.

 Whether manufacturing float glass or crafting individual glass bottles, heat is vital to the glass manufacturing industry.
-In order to be shaped and formed, glass must be melted by high speed heating elements.
-Float glass is created by spreading melted glass onto hot sheets of metal, creating panes of glass often used in windows.
-Sentro Tech furnaces can be customized for specific sizes and temperature ranges for the glass manufacturer’s needs.
+To be shaped and formed, high-speed heating elements must melt glass.
+Float glass is created by spreading melted glass onto hot metal sheets, creating panes of the glass often used in windows.
+Sentro Tech glass furnaces can be customized for specific sizes and temperature ranges for the glass manufacturer’s needs.

-Carbon fiber is produced by bonding carbon atoms together.
+Carbon fiber is produced by bonding carbon atoms.
 Carbon fibers are bundled, which can be used individually or as part of woven fabric.
 Graphite fiber, on the other hand, is composed of fibers made from petroleum pitch.
-These plastics are then heated to a very high temperature with the use of industrial furnaces, such as the Sentro Tech high-temperature furnaces.
+These plastics are then heated to a very high temperature using industrial furnaces, such as the Sentro Tech high-temperature furnaces.

 We are always working to develop furnace technologies for new industries as new techniques emerge.
-Our industries served spans over 18 distinct industries, and we look to add more whenever we can!
-Learn more about how our furnace products and custom work can serve your industry.
-Contact a Sentro Tech representative today.
+As a leading industrial oven manufacturer, we serve over 18 distinct industries and look to add more whenever possible!
+Request a quote today and learn more about how our furnace products and custom industrial furnaces can serve your industry.